 The son of a journeyman carpenter, Matt Kent has taken to the carpentry trade himself, which has been somewhat of a homecoming.
 Spending the majority of his adult life as an accomplished photographer, Matt now owns and operates Kent Made, LLC with his father, Richard.
 Specializing in custom stair installations and fine trim carpentry, Matt spends most of his time either in front of a saw blade or behind a finish nail gun.
 And, oh how sweet it is.
 We appreciate Matt’s penchant for quickly getting to the point of whether or not a tool performs as needed, and whether new features are helpful…or just gimmicks.

 Ernie Conover | Reviewer

 Joshua Sturm | Reviewer

 Joshua works with his father and brother at Sturm Plumbing (“The Faucet Doctor”)—a family-owned, plumbing sales and service business in the small town of Harrison City, Pennsylvania.
-With over 40 years experience as master plumbers, Sturm Plumbing has helped customers from across the country with hard-to-find parts.
+With over 40 years of experience as master plumbers, Sturm Plumbing has helped customers from across the country with hard-to-find parts.
 Their plumbing expertise has landed them articles and awards in Fine Homebuilding, Plumbing & Mechanical Magazine, The New York Times and The Bob Vila Show.

 Richard Kent, Reviewer

 A professionally trained Journeyman carpenter, Richard co-owns a stair and trim installation company with his son Matthew.
 When not wearing one of the many hats of a business owner, he enjoys spending time with his 7 grandchildren and traveling with his wife Lori.
 Richard provides an excellent perspective on all things woodworking.

-Caleb DeBoer, Junior Writer
+Caleb DeBoer, Contributing Writer

 From riding on his cousin’s four-wheeler and cruising on his RipStik, to practicing Wing Chun Kung Fu, Caleb loves to move.
 His constant pursuit of adventure leads him to enjoy creating things—both with Legos and his imagination.
-Once his typing speed catches up to his brain, Caleb may indeed prove to be a fiction story writer to be reckoned with!
+Once his typing speed catches up to his brain, Caleb may indeed prove to be a writer to be reckoned with!

 Tom Rutherford, Contributing Reviewer

 A jack-of-many-trades, Tom is a professional painter and landscaping professional who is as comfortable in the field with an airless sprayer as he is with a zero turn mower or string trimmer.
 Tom’s attention to detail and wide variety of experience with OPE and painting tools brings a unique perspective to the site and affords us an opportunity to accurately and thoroughly test tools that perplex many other Pros.